Near-Optimal Best-of-Both-Worlds Fairness for Few Agents: Omitted Proofs for Three Agents - Polynomial Case

 In this section, we prove \cref{lem:stage-3-guarantees}, \cref{lem:copy-stage-guarantees} and \cref{lem:two-copy-prop}.

-\begin{lemma}[Ex-Post Guarantees at the end of Stage~3] All allocations constructed at the end of Stage~3 satisfy the ex-post guarantees established in \cref{thm:bobw-poly-approx}.
-Specifically, for every agent $t \in \{1,2,3\}$, every allocation is EEFX-satisfactory and guarantees at least $(\frac{9}{10}-\varepsilon)\text{-MMS}_t$, while guaranteeing \EIME. \end{lemma}
+\begin{lemma}[Ex-Post Guarantees at the end of Stage~3] All allocations constructed at the end of Stage~3 satisfy the ex-post guarantees established in \cref{thm:bobw-poly-approx}, except the EEFX guarantee.
+Specifically, for every agent $t \in \{1,2,3\}$, every allocation guarantees at least $(\frac{9}{10}-\varepsilon)\text{-MMS}_t$, while guaranteeing \EIME. \end{lemma}

-\begin{proof} Allocations constructed in Stage~2 are obtained directly from the algorithm described in \cref{thm:bobw-poly}, and therefore each of them satisfies all these ex-post guarantees.
+\begin{proof} Allocations constructed in Stage~2 are obtained directly from the algorithm described in \cref{thm:bobw-poly-approx}, and therefore each of them satisfies all these ex-post guarantees.

 We now turn to allocations \textbf{updated} during Stage~3.
 Recall that such an update occurs when in case 2.B, for some given allocations $\mathcal{X}^i$ and $\mathcal{Y}^i$, there exists an agent~$r$ (the \textbf{subdivider}) in $\mathcal{X}^i$ and an agent~$l$ (the \textbf{subdivider}) in $\mathcal{Y}^i$ such that